ebuchman/blog/content/posts/2020-04-25-modest-mongolian.md

 Genghis Khan returned to Mongolia, to wage more war against other Northern Chinese states that had betrayed or wronged him.
-He would ultimately die there in his mid 60s.
+He would ultimately die there in 1227, in his mid 60s.
 At this point his empire stretched from North Eastern China all the way across the Eurasian steppe to the Caspian Sea and Persia.
+It is estimated that his direct descendandts, almost 800 years later, number around 16 million.

-Genghis Khan's sons and grandsons would go on to expand the empire, to cover all of China, southern and western Russia, the Caucasus and eastern Europe, and Mesopotamia.
+Genghis Khan's heirs, his sons and grandsons, would go on to expand the empire, to cover all of China, southern and western Russia, the Caucasus and eastern Europe, and Mesopotamia.
 The only thing that seemed capable of stopping the advance of the Mongolian army was heat and humidity, which weakened their bows and caused them and their